SRINATH-GITHU/Library-Management-System/README.md

 - Update borrower information such as contact details.
 - Remove borrowers from the system.

-3.Borrowing and Returning Books
+3. Borrowing and Returning Books

 - Borrow books by linking borrowers to books.
 - Assign due dates and track overdue books.
 - Return books and update availability.

-3.Search and Availability
+4. Search and Availability

 - Search for books by title, author, or genre.
 - Display the availability status of books.